2000 Baltimore Ravens season: Draft

+Undrafted free agents

 Season summary

 The Ravens started the season with a 5–1 mark, with three of their victories coming by shutout.
 Despite the great play of the defense, the offense had major struggles after the first month of the season.
 Following a 37–0 victory over the Cincinnati Bengals, the Ravens would not score a touchdown for five consecutive games.
 The Ravens won the first two of these games due to their defense and field goals from kicker Matt Stover, then lost the next three, including a critical division loss at home to the Tennessee Titans.
 During this game, quarterback Tony Banks was benched in favor of Trent Dilfer, who would take over for the rest of the season.
 After a loss at home to Pittsburgh to fall to 5–4, the Ravens broke both their touchdown-less streak and losing streak against the Bengals the next week.
 It would be the first of seven straight wins to end the regular season.

 The Ravens finished one game behind the Titans in the AFC Central, so the Ravens had to begin their playoff run at home in the wild card round against the Denver Broncos.
 The team cruised to a 21–3 victory, setting up a date with the Titans the following week in Nashville.
 The Ravens prevailed 24–10, with linebacker Ray Lewis's 50-yard interception return for a touchdown clinching the game.
 The team then traveled to Oakland to meet the Raiders for the right to represent the AFC in the Super Bowl.
 The Ravens advanced to their first Super Bowl after a 16–3 victory, as the defense held Oakland, the league's top rushing offense during the season, to just 24 yards on the ground.
 The Ravens easily defeated the Giants in Super Bowl XXXV, 34–7, as Ray Lewis led another dominant performance by the defense and was named most valuable player of the game for his efforts.